Alex-Ishmael/Personal-Website/README.md

 # Personal-Website

-alexanderishmael.com is my personal website built with HTML5 and styled with CSS using the Bootstrap framework.
+My personal website built with HTML5 and styled with CSS3 implementing the Bootstrap framework.
+Check it out at alexanderishmael.com